 On São Miguel Island there are several places for year long whale watching, such as Ponta Delgada and Vila Franca do Campo.
 Short-finned pilot whales and sperm whales are the most common off the Azores but between São Miguel and Santa Maria, in springtime, you frequently see the blue whale, the biggest animal on earth at 30m in length and weighing 150 tons.

 The Blue Whale must have grown pretty fond of the Azores, as it can also be seen during spring and autumn between the islands of Terceira and São Jorge.
 It’s also worth checking out the different species of whales that can be spotted off the Terceira towns of Angra do Heroísmo or Praia da Vitória.

 Faial, Pico and São Jorge compose the so-called “Triangle islands”, where hard-fought battles between whalers once took place.
 The city of Horta, on Faial, today houses one of the most important centers for monitoring cetaceans (whales, dolphins and porpoises) in the archipelago.
 Many whale watching companies operating on this island have experts and scientists linked to the University of the Azores as guides.
 Together with other universities around the world, the centre carries out many studies on the whale population, and migration routes.

-The whale hunting tradition has its roots on Pico Island and was the last place in the Azores to abolish whale hunting in the 1980's.
-Today there are whale watching companies in several places of the island, namely Madalena, Lajes and Santo Amaro.
+The whale-hunting tradition has its roots on Pico Island and was the last place in the Azores to abolish whale hunting in the 1980s.
+Today whales are treasured, and there are whale-watching companies in several places of the island, namely Madalena, Lajes and Santo Amaro.

 Although they have moved on to a rather less bloodthirsty pursuit, the people of Pico still feel a strong connection to what for many was a way of life and this is reflected by the museums dedicated to whale hunting.